attdevsupport/API-Platform/Payment/Csharp/app1/README.txt

   Be careful while filling in the "OAuth Redirect URL" field.
 It should contain the URL that the oAuth provider will redirect users to when he/she successfully authenticates and authorizes your application.

-NOTE: You MUST select PAYMENT in the list of services under field 'Services' in order to use this sample application code.
+NOTE: You MUST select Payment in the list of services under field 'Services' in order to use this sample application code.

   Having your application registered, you will get back an important pair of data: an API key and Secret key.
 They are necessary to get your applications working with the AT&T HTML5 APIs.
 See 'Adjusting parameters' below to learn how to use